-In accordance with the SCDOT Seismic Design Specifications (SDS) for Highway Bridges, the Bridge Operational Classification (OC) for new bridges on Interstate I-20 or its Ramps is "I" and all other new bridges is "II".
+In accordance with the SCDOT Seismic Design Specifications (SDS) for Highway Bridges, the Bridge Operational Classification (OC) for new bridges that carry interstate mainline, collector-distributor, or system-to-system directional traffic on Interstate I-20 or its Ramps is "I" and all other new bridges is "II".
 For additional requirements, see Revisions to SCDOT Seismic Design Specifications for Highway Bridges in Attachment B. Except SDC A and Single Span Bridges, submit Seismic Design Summary Reports according to the requirements shown in Exhibit 4z along with bridge structure plan submittals.